About the Bond

 In 2019, the North Bend School District partnered with parents, community members, district leadership and industry experts to craft a Long Range Facilities Plan.
 This plan assessed the District’s facilities needs over the next 10 years based on the building condition assessments, educational adequacy assessments, and capacity analyses.
 It also provides a capital improvement plan for addressing building condition deficiencies, as well as educational program changes, and enrollment growth.

-The Bond Development Committee collaborated with district leadership and architectural experts to form a comprehensive $48.3 million bond package to:
+The Bond Development Committee collaborated with leadership and architectural experts to form a $22.695 million bond renewal to: